BryanHogan/bryanhogan/src/pages/blog/why-we-sleep.md

 tags: ["health", "learning", "book","productivity"]
 length: Long
 ---
 This is a text about Zettelkasten.
 An amazing system for life-long note taking.
+This is a text about Zettelkasten.
+An amazing system for life-long note taking.
+This is a text about Zettelkasten.
+An amazing system for life-long note taking.
+This is a text about Zettelkasten.
+An amazing system for life-long note taking.
+This is a text about Zettelkasten.
+An amazing system for life-long note taking.

+## Header 2
+This is a text about Zettelkasten.
+An amazing system for life-long note taking.
+This is a text about Zettelkasten.
+An amazing system for life-long note taking.
+This is a text about Zettelkasten.
+An amazing system for life-long note taking.

+## Header 2

+This is a text about Zettelkasten.
+An amazing system for life-long note taking.
+This is a text about Zettelkasten.
+An amazing system for life-long note taking.
+This is a text about Zettelkasten.
+An amazing system for life-long note taking.